top of page

 The noun 'euthanasia' has its roots in Greek, originating from the words 'eu,' meaning 'good,' and 'thanatos,' meaning 'death.'
 'Euthanasia' thus signifies the act of intentionally ending a person's life in order to relieve them of pain and suffering, with the underlying concept of providing a 'good death' or a merciful release from agony.
 The term's etymology effectively encapsulates the ethical and moral debates surrounding this complex and contentious issue, as it inherently carries the notion of a compassionate, dignified, and humane approach to end-of-life decisions.

-Quiz: Find the meaning of the noun euthanasia:
+Find the correct meaning of the noun euthanasia:

 Try Again!